Over greasing: The Silent Killer of Your Equipment and How to Avoid It

 4. Increased Energy Consumption

-Excess grease can create resistance in the system, forcing the machinery to work harder to move.
-This additional drag increases energy consumption, which leads to higher operational costs and reduced efficiency.
+Over-greasing can put some resistance into the system, making the system work harder to move.
+This extra drag increases the amount of energy consumed and thereby increases operational costs and reduces efficiency.

 5. Environmental Impact